 - If you signed up for the full marathon and you decide to run the half marathon, you will receive a full marathon finisher’s medal.

-We recommend all those wishing to enter or exit Miami Beach between 6:00 a.m. and 10:00 a.m. utilize the Julia Tuttle Causeway.
-Roads will be closed and managed by Miami, Miami Beach and Miami Dade Police Departments, who will assist traffic through intersections between gaps of runners.
+We recommend all those wishing to enter to enter or exit Miami Beach between 6:00 AM to 10:00 AM utilize the Julia Tuttle Causeway.
+Roads will be closed and managed by Miami, Miami Beach, Miami Dade County Police Departments who will assist traffic through intersections between gaps of runners

 The truth is, Miami and Miami Beach are at sea level; we have really no noticeable elevation changes.
 However, we do need a way to get from one beautiful piece of land to another without getting our feet in the water.
 Descriptions of bridges, or as we say in Miami, “hills” are listed below: